Forestmb/power-league/README.md

       -logtostderr=false: log to standard error instead of files -static="static": Directory to access static files
-      -stderrthreshold=0: logs at or above this threshold go to stderr -v=0: log level for V logs
+      -stderrthreshold=0: logs at or above this threshold go to stderr -userCacheDurationSeconds=21600: Maximum duration user data will be cached, in seconds.
+Defaults to six hours -v=0: log level for V logs
       -vmodule=: comma-separated list of pattern=N settings for file-filtered logging